nhsconnect/nrls-reference-implementation/README.md

 <img src="Demonstrator/Demonstrator.WebApp/images/NHS-Digital-Logo-120.png" alt="NHS Digital Logo" />

-# NRLS Demonstrator
+# NRL Demonstrator

-This project provides a reference implementation of the [NRLS API Specification](https://nhsconnect.github.io/FHIR-NRLS-API/).
+This project provides a reference implementation of the [NRL API Specification](https://developer.nhs.uk/apis/nrl/).

 This README serves as a guide to setting up your local environment in order to develop and test this implementation.

 ## Structure
-The NRLS Demonstrator will be made up of 4 main parts:
+The NRL Demonstrator is made up of 4 main parts:
-* Front-end Single Page App (SPA) (Interactive Guide)
+* Front-end Single Page App (SPA) (Consumer and Provider Demo Apps)
-* Back-end API (Supports the SPA and Integrates with the NRLS)
+* Back-end API (Supports the SPA and Integrates with the NRL service)
-* FHIR based NRLS Stub Server
+* FHIR based NRL Stub Server
 * A MongoDB data store

 ## Requirements